 Running one company for many years sounds like it could be boring, except that any given three-year stretch, it was practically a different company in terms of the challenges and environment.
 Having said that, as I approached the 25th anniversary in 2012, I decided to try new things.

 I spent a few years enjoying focusing on programming again, particularly open source projects using Racket.

 I did a batch at Hacker School (now called Recurse Center) where I worked on projects using Clojure, Haskell, and Python.

-Most recently I joined Droit Financial Technologies.
+I joined Droit Financial Technologies and used Clojure.